knulii/1nstaMart/README.md

 will clean it up someday, but for now it works ;)

-This script will install eckmar3, an updated eckmar based market from head to toe:
+This script will install an eckmar based market from head to toe:

 tor 0.4.8.1
 php 8.1